 - girls can’t code;

-- you’re emotional unstable because hormones go crazy in your body once per month;
+- you’re emotionally unstable because hormones go crazy in your body once per month;

 … and the list could be infinite.